bmfrosty/SimpleBX/README.md

 Combatants are considered in Melee if they're within 5' of each other and one or both has made a melee attack against the other.

+* If the losing side has spells being cast, taking damage causes them to fail.
+* A failure to cast means that the resource tracking, the spell is considered cast, but has no effect.
-If the losing side has spells being cast, castellanattempting to flee, then attacks against those characters are made at a +2 bonus to hit.
+* If a character is attempting to flee, then attacks against them are made at a +2 bonus to hit.

 [OSE Combat](https://oldschoolessentials.necroticgnome.com/srd/index.php/Combat)
 [Labyrinth Lord Version on Page 52](https://www.drivethrurpg.com/en/product/64331/labyrinth-lord-revised-edition-no-art-version)